27" iMac First Impressions

 We spoke with Devin Green, a recent winner of the WWDC 2020 Swift Student Challenge, about his app Stanny.
 It’s an AI robot that responds to text input of over 60 questions.
 He walked us through his app in XCode and we customized the app with a specific question and answer along the lines of: Q: “How’s it going?” and A: “I’m doing very well Jacob, how are you?.”
 The iMac didn’t buckle and lets you focus on your workflow.

-We also threw a prett
+We also threw a